 This pumpkin panna cotta is the perfect creamy and dreamy dessert with beautiful layers of classic vanilla and pumpkin.

 I never thought I would find a dessert that I preferred more than a classic pumpkin pie.
-Then this panna cotta came along and stole my heart!
-It’s a beautiful no-bake alternative for when you want something easy yet decadent.
+Then this layered panna cotta came along and stole my heart!
+It's a beautiful no-bake alternative for when you want something easy yet decadent.
 If you're making it layered in a glass like I've done here, it will take a bit of time waiting for it to set between layers but the end result is so worth it.

 What is a panna cotta?

 Panna cotta is a dessert generally made by mixing gelatin, cream, milk, and sugar and firms up into a soft, bouncy dessert after chilling.
 The texture of panna cotta is softer and lighter than pudding but not as elastic as jello.

 It's the perfect make-ahead dessert as it doesn't require any technical knowledge, it's quick to set, and it keeps well in the fridge.
 As long as the ratio of ingredients is just right, it's a foolproof recipe.

 Bloom the gelatin: In a small bowl, sprinkle gelatin powder over the surface of the cold milk and let it sit for 5 minutes until the gelatin has bloomed.
 It will have like a lumpy gel consistency.

 Heat the pumpkin mixture: In a small pot, whisk together the whipping cream, pumpkin puree, brown sugar, vanilla extract, cinnamon, nutmeg, ginger, allspice, and cloves until smooth.
 Bring this mixture to a simmer.